Alexander Vlahos

 Alexander Vlahos (born 30 July 1988) is a Welsh actor, writer, and director best known for playing Philippe, Duke of Orléans, in the Canal+ television series Versailles.
-In 2012, Vlahos took over from Asa Butterfield in the role of Mordred, for the BBC One drama Merlin.
+In 2012, Vlahos took the role of the adult Mordred, in the final series of the BBC One drama Merlin.

 Early life

 Vlahos was born in Tumble, Carmarthenshire, before moving to Llantrisant, Mid Glamorgan.
 He is the son of a Greek father and a Welsh mother, and speaks both Welsh and English.
-He played ice hockey from ages eight to 18; for the Cardiff Devils, Great Britain and Captained Wales.
+He played ice hockey from ages eight to 18; for the Cardiff Devils, Great Britain and captained Wales.
 His love for the sport derives from watching the Mighty Ducks as a young child and he remains a fan of the media franchise.
 He trained in acting at the Royal Welsh College of Music & Drama in Cardiff, graduating in 2009.

 Career

 He first appeared in the BBC Wales drama Crash in 2009, portraying Dylan.
 The following year, he appeared in the daytime medical soap opera Doctors in a week-long storyline entitled "Master of the Universe," in which he played the lead role of Lewis Cutler.
 The episodes were then nominated for "Best Single Episode" and "Spectacular Scene of the Year" at the British Soap Awards in 2010.
 Also in 2010, he appeared in both Pen Talar and The Indian Doctor, and the film Bright Lights.

 In 2012, he earned the role of Private Keenan in Privates, a mini-television series about conscripts in the National Service set in the 1960s, for which he shaved his head.
 He also played the part of Mordred in series five of Merlin, a role originally played by Asa Butterfield in the first two series.

 From 2012 to 2016, he played the role of Dorian Gray in Big Finish Productions' audio series The Confessions Of Dorian Gray.
 He has also written one of the episodes, "The Mayfair Monster," released in October 2013, and the audio play, HMS Surprise for the Bernice Summerfield box set New Frontiers, which was released in April 2013.

 From 6 December 2013, Vlahos appeared in Fortune's Fool at The Old Vic.
-Mike Poulton's adaptation of Turgenev's play was directed by Lucy Bailey, in a new production which stars Iain Glen and Richard McCabe.
+Mike Poulton's adaptation of Turgenev's play was directed by Lucy Bailey, in a new production which starred Iain Glen and Richard McCabe.

 In July 2015, it was announced that he would be playing Bertie Potts in the mini audiobook series The Diary of River Song set in the Doctor Who universe, alongside Alex Kingston.